awslabs/LISA/lib/docs/user/breaking-changes.md

 # Breaking Changes

+## v6.0.0

+Beginning with LISA v6.0.0, the API token table is no longer owned by the Serve stack—it's been moved into the API Base stack so MCP hosting and future API workloads can scale independently.
+As part of this move the DynamoDB table is renamed (`LisaServeTokenTable` → `LisaApiBaseTokenTable`).
+CloudFormation cannot migrate the data automatically, so **admins must export all existing API keys before upgrading** and then create the corresponding records in the new table after the deployment completes.
+If you rely on programmatic API access (admin keys, service accounts, automations, etc.), make sure to capture the current values so they can be re-added once the new table exists.

 ## v4.0.0

 With the release of LISA v4.0, we introduced a significant update to the configuration and functionality of RAG